multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 """
 ```
-In the `Catch2ImageDefault` class, we can modify the PR image for specific instances.
-The simplest way is to check the PR number in the `dependency` method:
+In the `Catch2ImageDefault` class, we can modify the dependency image for specific instances.
+The simplest way is to modify the `dependency` method based on the PR number:
 ```
 def dependency(self) -> Image | None:
     if self.pr.number and self.pr.number <= 2554: